Surface code compilation via edge-disjoint paths: EDPC surface code compilation algorithm

+Circuits compiled by EDPC can be bounded in depth as listed in \cref{tab:comparison}.
+Our claim for a single \cnot{} is trivial. \cref{thm:parallel-cnot-not-slow,thm:parallel-cnot-lowerbound} show that parallel \cnot{} circuits are compiled to a depth of $\bigtheta{\sqrt n}$, and \cref{thm:rotation-depth} shows that $k$ parallel rotations are compiled to a depth of $\bigo{\sqrt k}$.
+It is then easy to see that a circuit of depth $D$ compiles to a circuit of depth at most $\bigo{D\sqrt n}$.
+If we assume a remote rotation must be performed for each rotation requiring magic states at the boundary (in particular, it requires a long-range \cnot{} as in EDPC), then \cref{thm:parallel-cnot-lowerbound} shows an $\bigomega{\sqrt k}$ lower bound on the depth to apply $k$ \cnot{} operations with the boundary.

 There are various modifications of EDPC that are worth considering.
-If the $\bigo{\sqrt n}$-approximation greedy algorithm for finding maximum operator EDP sets was improved to a $\kappa$-approximation algorithm, for $\kappa = \littleo{\sqrt n}$, then the bound on the compiled circuit depth improves to $\bigo{D \kappa \sqrt n}$.
-Another point of consideration is that EDPC leans heavily on finding operator EDP paths and the EDP subroutine, but a similar surface code compilation algorithm could be constructed from operator VDP paths and the VDP subroutine instead.
-We believe that the larger maximum EDP sets should allow EDPC to apply more gates simultaneously (see \cref{sec:edp-background}), especially if the improved approximation algorithms on grids can be adapted to finding approximately maximum operator EDP sets.
+Firstly, the bounded $\mathcal T$-operator set algorithm (\cref{alg:boundedTOperator}) can be improved by better algorithms for finding maximum operator EDP sets.
+Secondly, the requirement to execute all available gates before moving on to the next set could be relaxed.
+This could increase the number of long-range gates that are performed in parallel but would require careful scheduling with Hadamard gate execution, which may block some paths.
+Lastly, EDPC leans heavily on finding operator EDP paths and the EDP subroutine, but a similar surface code compilation algorithm could be constructed from operator VDP paths and the VDP subroutine instead.
+We believe that larger maximum EDP sets allows EDPC to apply more gates simultaneously (see \cref{sec:edp-background}), and more so if algorithms for approximation maximum operator EDP sets can adopted from EDP approximation algorithms~\cite{Aumann1995,Kleinberg1995}.
 Both of these features can give asymptotic improvements at only a $2\times$ depth increase over the VDP subroutine.
 However, it is not difficult to construct instances where a VDP-based approach would give a lower depth, motivating a more nuanced trade-off between our EDP-based approach and a VDP-based approach.
-Another modification that could be beneficial would be to relax the requirement to execute all available gates before moving on to the next set.
-This could increase the number of long-range gates that are performed in parallel but would require careful scheduling with Hadamard gate execution, which may block some paths.